Street trading licences

 - Disposal of rubbish.

 - Application processIf you wish to trade in the area of Swadlincote, you will need to apply for a street trading consent.
 No application is required if you are street trading outside of the Swadlincote Town Centre area’.
-The applicant needs to submit a street trading application form (pdf, 156kb) with the relevant supporting documentation:
+The applicant needs to submit a Grant Renewal Application (pdf, 200kb)with the relevant supporting documentation:

 - Interior and exterior colour photographs